chr0mag/linux-wireless-router/README.md

 Notes
 =====
 * This configuration assumes IPv6 is disabled.
 You can do this using kernel parameter *ipv6.disable=1*.
-* For the LED configuration to work you need a recent (>=5.1) kernel.
+* For the LED configuration to work you need a kernel >=5.1.
 * No services are available on the WAN/public facing interface.
-Only DHCP, DNS and SSH are available on the LAN side.
+DHCP, DNS, NTP and SSH are available on the wired LAN and only DHCP and DNS on the wireless LAN.
-* Both wireless APs and 2 of the wired NICs are bridged and represent the local LAN.
+* 2 of the wired NICs are bridged (br0) and represent the local wired LAN.
 Bridge traffic is then NAT'd to provide internet access.
 * The remaining wired NIC is public facing and obtains it's IP from your ISP via DHCP.
+* Both wireless interfaces are bridged (wbr0) on a separate network and also NAT'd to provide internet access.
+* Hosts on the wired network can access hosts on the wireless network but not vice versa. ie. Wireless hosts can only access the internet and cannot access hosts on the wired network.
-* Unbound is configured to block ad domains for the entire network.
+* Unbound is configured to block ad domains for both wired and wireless networks.
 If you notice services that are no longer accessible check the list in */etc/unbound/ad_servers* and comment out the relevant domain.
-* *hairpin* mode is enabled on the LAN bridge to allow wireless clients to communicate.
+* *hairpin* mode is enabled on the wireless bridge (wbr0) to allow wireless clients to communicate.
 This is how the OpenWrt folks handle this as opposed to using *hostapd*'s *ap_isolate* option.

 References
 ==========